juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 1. First line: Name of class or type.
 1. Following lines, if applicable: Define parameters.
+1. Next lines: Includes should come after parameters are defined and before validation.
 1. Next lines: Should validate* any parameters and fail catalog compilation if any parameters are invalid.
 (See [ntp](https://github.com/puppetlabs/puppetlabs-ntp/blob/3.3.0/manifests/init.pp#L28-L49) for an example.)
 1. Next lines, if applicable: Should declare local variables and perform variable munging.